-You will find a very useful guide on what to expect and what you can find in our country.
+You will find a very useful guide on what to expect and what you can find walking our historic streets.

-Multiculturalism in Paraguay makes it for a quirky and different country, in constant evolution.
-Indigenous populations and the presence of immigrants from various countries around the world, contributed to the first Spanish-Guarani mixture, an extraordinary wealth of cultural manifestations.
+Multiculturalism in Paraguay has allowed a veritable melting pot resulting in what can only be described as a quirky and outstanding country, in constant evolution.
+Indigenous populations and the presence of immigrants from various countries around the globe, contributed to the first mixture of Spanish-Guarani blood.
+Truly an extraordinary wealth of cultural manifestations.

-In Paraguay we have public and private universities.
-Both have tuition fees that the student must pay, but the prices are different: in a public pays around $500/year, while in a private pays about $ 3500 / year.
+Both private and public institutions have tuition fees that the student must pay, but the prices may vary; in a public school the student pays around $500/year, while in a private school a student pays about $ 3500 / year.